 Related Reading About Ora Labora

-Ora Labora – A Lost Colony In Michigan’s North – Ora Labora known as “Christian German Agricultural and Benevolent Society of Ora et Labora” (Pray and Work), where it’s parishioners could combine work with prayer, and live according to the Methodist Church Discipline.
+Ora Labora – A Lost Colony In Michigan’s North – Part One – Ora Labora is known as “Christian German Agricultural and Benevolent Society of Ora et Labora” (Pray and Work), where it’s parishioners could combine work with prayer, and live according to the Methodist Church Discipline.
 Founded in 1862.

 Ora Labora – A Lost Colony in Michigan’s North – Part Two – Part II of the Ora Labora story outlines the summer of 1863.
 The building is rapid and progress exciting in Michigan’s north.
 But the looming effect of the Civil War is about to impact this fledgling German religious colony.